8 Anatomy of Aircraft & Spacecraft

 Tail or Empennage Designs

-Different types of tail or empennage designs.
+Different types of empennage designs.
 The conventional configuration has historically been the most popular.

 Each tail configuration has relative advantages and disadvantages, but in some cases, there may be a design preference for using one type of tail over the other.
 For example, the V-tail or butterfly tail has the advantage of only two lifting surfaces versus three, potentially saving weight and manufacturing costs.
 However, the response of the flight controls (e.g., the separate application of elevator and rudder) can become aerodynamically coupled (i.e., pitch, roll, and yaw are less clean and separate responses).
 To this end, an appropriately designed flight control system must be designed to decouple the responses.